Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_3_FIRST_PLAYABLE_MATCH.md

 ---

-### VS-3-5: Implement match result display with win condition detection
+### VS-3-5: Match Result Display with Win Condition Detection and Statistics

 **User Story:** As a player, I want to see the match result so that I know if I won or lost and what my score was.